 If you are prone to watching a lot of television during the winter, then during the commercial breaks, get up and do a small work out.

 Do three reps of 15 squats, lunges, push-ups, sit-ups, or go through a quick yoga flow of stretches.

-If you are the type of person that needs to visually see your progress throughout the day.
+Especially if you are the type of person that needs to visually see your progress throughout the day.

-With Sources from:
+With Sources From:

 Jo-Anne Richardson has almost a decade of experience managing a chiropractic office and educating patients on how chiropractic can allow your body to express optimal health.
 She is a Registered Holistic Nutritionist and holds a Degree in Communications.
 She loves to experiment with raw vegan recipes, loves to salsa dance, travel and learn new holistic health information to share tips with everyone who visits the office.